anacaicoya/HH-simulation-/README.md

 This is the simulation of the Hodgkin-Huxley model for spiking activity depending on the current (I) applied to the "neuron".
+This simulation was dona as part of my thesis for the double Degree in Mathematics and Physics.